englishextra/iframe-lightbox/README.md

 For Audiomack embedded player via iframe, use: `data-padding-bottom="252px"`

 For Scrollable content set `data-scrolling="true"`, or add `scrolling` option property with `true`

+`data-scrolling` is optional, makes iframe content scrollable or not (default); this can be set with `scrolling` option property.

 ## YouTube